aidanbakerr-code/IT-Helpdesk-Portfolio/README.md

 # IT Helpdesk Documentation Portfolio

-This repository contains realistic IT support documentation based on a fictional managed service provider (MSP) environment.
+This repository contains realistic IT support documentation based on a fictional managed service provider (MSP) environment for training and porfolio purposes.

 The purpose of this repository is to demonstrate: